na-na-hi/renget/archive/z2sqy.md

 Junichi stopped his backwards momentum, and charged, picking one opponent.
 Because they had fanned out, he had just a single moment to take care of this one before the other could engage.
 He took the simple option; intimidation.

 He thrust his left hand forward, and activated his quirk as he met the charge of his chosen opponent, aiming for the face as a spike of bone explosively shot forward.
 The underling’s eyes immediately widened, and he flinched backwards, hard.
-Bending almost ninety degrees backwards, he started to fall, scrambling to retain his balance, but Junichi was already turning, shifting his feet and hips as he transitioned into a side-kick, catching the second underling square in the stomach.
+Bending almost ninety degrees backwards, he started to fall, scrambling to retain his balance, but Junichi was already turning to the other opponent, shifting his feet and hips as he transitioned into a side-kick, catching the second underling square in the stomach.

 All he needed was one more moment, and he got it.
 Bringing his foot back down to the ground, he continued with his momentum, and swung his arm towards the guy who’d fallen, even as a scythe- or pick-like blade formed out of the side of the bone spike.
 He slammed it into the ground next to the fallen underling’s head.

 Deathless merely watched impassively.

 “Is this level of strength really sufficient?” he asked, seemingly to thin air, but the question hung.
 He let it sit there, for a moment, before shrugging.
 “My boys lost.
-I certainly hope they don’t get assigned anything important before I can train them to be stronger.”
+I *certainly* hope they don’t get assigned anything important before I can train them to be stronger.”

-Junichi watched as he turned, and strode to the exit.
-He felt his breathing quicken with anger, wanted to shout out, call that old bastard back, demand he fuck off and die, or-
+Junichi watched as Deathless turned and strode to the exit.
+He felt his breathing quicken with anger, wanting to shout out, call that old bastard back, demand he fuck off and die, or-

 But he couldn’t.
 Not here, not now.